Home » Recipes » Cooking Method » Crockpot Recipes » Crockpot Salsa Verde Pork (Salsa Verde Tacos)

 What You’ll Need

-• Oil: We used avocado oil, you want to use an oil with a high-smoke point for searing the meat.
+• Oil: I like to use avocado oil.
+You want to use an oil with a high-smoke point for searing the meat.

-• Pork: We used a pork roast, but you can also use a pork shoulder or pork butt.
+• Pork: I typically use a pork roast, but you can also use a pork shoulder or pork butt.
 Even a pork tenderloin will work, but the meat will be a little drier as it’s a leaner cut of meat.

 • Onion: Make sure it’s white or yellow, sliced into pieces.